meithecatte/miniforth/README.md

 If a feature is strongly desirable, potential tradeoffs include:

- - ?? bytes: Don't expose the `BASE` variable, hardcode hexadecimal — as it turns out, it is not that useful.
-The current bootstrap doesn't make use of `BASE` in the initial interpreter.
  - 12 bytes: Remove the `emit` word - we need loops to make good use of it, and by that point we can assemble it ourselves.
  - 9 bytes: Don't push the addresses of variables kept by self-modifying code.
 This